Score

 Rock Shooter

 The format was invented in 1979 by Lyle Rains and Ed Logg at Atari.
 The most-recognized name is a registered trademark of Atari, Inc; this page uses Rock Shooter for clear trademark distance.
-The gameplay shape has been independently reimplemented many times since.

 High score